 A facelift (rhytidectomy) is a surgical procedure designed to rejuvenate and restore facial youth and harmony.
 Throughout one’s life, the sun’s radiation, stress, gravity, and other factors cause the skin to sag and fit more loosely.
-Areas of the face and neck, in particular around the jaw line, are especially prone to the aging process.
-Although these changes are gradual, wrinkles and other signs of aging can make individuals ‘feel older’ than they really are.
+Areas of the face and neck, in particular around the jawline, are especially prone to the ageing process.
+Although these changes are gradual, wrinkles and other signs of ageing can make individuals ‘feel older’ than they really are.

 Reasons for Considering a Facelift:

 The standard procedure for a facelift commonly involves making small incisions just inside the hairline, following the contour in front of the ear, and continuing under the earlobe to the backside of the ear and to the lower scalp.
 Tissue and fat deposits are separated, the skin is stretched and tightened, and any excess skin is removed.
 If the neck line requires attention, an additional incision is made under the chin and the same procedure is again followed.
 Fine stitches are used to close the incisions and to minimize visible scarring.

 A facelift may take several hours depending on the extent and the technique utilized, or whether other procedures are performed at the same time.
 There are several different facelift techniques that can be employed.
 Patients can discuss with Mr Karoo which method is best for them when they come in for their consultation.